Sweatshop: Industries using sweatshop labor

 The German sportswear giant Adidas was criticized for its Indonesian sweatshops in 2000, and accused of underpayment, overtime working, physical abuse and child labour.
 Another sportswear giant, Nike, faced a heavy wave of anti-sweatshop protests, organised by the United Students Against Sweatshops (USAS) and held in Boston, Washington D.C., Bangalore, and San Pedro Sula.
 They claimed that workers in Nike's contract factory in Vietnam were suffering from wage theft, verbal abuse and harsh working conditions with "temperatures over the legal limit of 90 degrees".
-Since the 1990s, Nike was reported to employ sweat factories and child labour.
+Since the 1990s, Nike has been reported to employ sweat factories and child labour.
 Regardless of its effort to turn things around, Nike's image has been affected by the issue during the past two decades.
 Nike established an independent department which aimed to improve workers’ livelihoods in 1996.
 It was renamed the Fair Labor Association in 1999, as a non-profit organisation which includes representatives from companies, human rights organizations, and labour unions to work on the monitoring and management of labour rights.
 To improve its brand image of being immoral, Nike has been publishing annual sustainable business reports since 2001 and annual corporate social responsibility reports continuously since 2005, mentioning its commitments, standards and audits.
-Similar stories are still heard in the fashion industry in the past decades.
-In 2022, brands such as Gap, Disney, Victoria's Secret, Aeropostale to name a few examples, are still using sweatshops.
+Similar stories have been common in the fashion industry over the past few decades.
+Brands such as Shein, Nike, H&M, Zara, Disney, and Victoria's Secret to name a few examples, are still using sweatshops.

 In 2016, the United States Department of Labor investigated 77 garment factories in Los Angeles that produced clothing for the aforementioned brands, and found labor violations at 85% of the factories it visited.

 Contributing factors

 Fast fashion

-A trend called "fast fashion" has contributed to the rise of sweatshops.
-Fast fashion refers to "rapid reorders and new orders that retailers now exert as they discern sales trends in real time" (Ross, 2015) To catch up with the fast-changing fashion trends to satisfy increasing customers’ demand, these fast-fashion brands have to react and arrange production accordingly.
-To lower production and the storage cost, these brands outsource labour to other countries with low production costs which can produce orders in a short period of time.
-This results in workers suffering from unreasonably long working hours without reasonable payment.
+A trend called "fast fashion" is believed to contribute towards the rise of sweatshops.
+Fast fashion refers to "rapid reorders and new orders that retailers now exert as they discern sales trends in real time" (Ross, 2015) To keep up with the fast-changing trends and demands within the fashion industry, these fast-fashion brands have to react and arrange production accordingly.
+To lower production and storage costs, these brands outsource labour to other countries with low production costs which can produce orders in a short time.
+This may result in workers suffering from long working hours without reasonable payment.
 A documentary, "The True Cost" (2015), claims that sweatshops relieve pressure on retailers by passing it to factory owners and, ultimately, workers.